futoin/specs/draft/ftn7_iface_invoker_concept.md

 * *retryCount*=1 - how many times to retry the call on CommError
 * *callTimeoutMS* - Overall call timeout (int)
 * *nativeImpl* - Native iface implementation class
+* *hmacKey* - Base64-encoded key for HMAC
+* *hmacAlgo* - one of pre-defined or custom hash algorithms for use with HMAC

 ## 2.2.
 Native FutoIn interface interface